Escher.gif (426 bytes)

 and Telegraph Works Co., Limited

 Introduction: The India Rubber, Gutta Percha, and Telegraph Works Co., Limited made and laid many cables.
-For each cable, the company produced a hardbound book as a complete record of the expedition, for distribution to its engineering staff and that of the client.
-It’s not known how many copies were printed of each volume, but each copy was numbered on the cover and the highest number seen so far is 23 (see table below).
+For many of its new cables, and also for some repair expeditions, the company produced a hardbound record book of the project for distribution to its engineering staff and that of the client.
+It’s not known how many copies were printed of each volume, but some of the books were numbered on the cover and the highest number seen so far is 23 (see table below).
 The run of each title was obviously not a long one.

-Each book so far examined has the same general format: a preface giving an overview of the scope of the project; details of the ships used and their personnel; technical specifications of the cable and its loading on board ship; a detailed record of the soundings taken prior to laying; a general log of the day-by-day laying of the cable; the engineer’s log of the laying; and reports of electrical testing and performance of the cable.
+Almost all the books so far examined have the same general format: a preface giving an overview of the scope of the project; details of the ships used and their personnel; technical specifications of the cable and its loading on board ship; a detailed record of the soundings taken prior to laying; a general log of the day-by-day laying of the cable; the engineer’s log of the laying; and reports of electrical testing and performance of the cable.
 Supporting material is presented in each section as appropriate.

 Transmittal letters tipped in to a number of the books examined at ICE show that the copies were presented in some cases many years after the conclusion of the expedition.